bbauska/W3Cx-2of5/README.md

 help illustrate the point when we refresh that we have some alignment issues within the table and again it doesn't look very nice because we've got stuff that's pretty much all left aligned, and the text doesn't look very nice.

 We're going to apply some styling to fix that up.
 Okay, so let's switch over to our CSS style sheet.
 And then we'll get ready to make some changes to that table.

 I'm going to scroll to the bottom, and I'm going to work on adding all of the different styles that I want for the table down here at the bottom.

 The first thing we want to manipulate is the table itself.
 We're going to specify a left margin for the table, and then if you recall, if we allow a border for the whole table, each one of our cells ends up with a border and we end up with this double style bordering around the table and we don't want that.
 What we're going to do is we'll specify the border collapse style element in here so that we collapse the border from the table itself.

 We're going to apply a bottom border to each one of our table rows and we'll set it as one pixel for the width, and we use a solid gray color for this particular border.
 Now that's the only styling we'll apply to the row.

-Now, let's go ahead and apply some styling to our table cells.
+Now, let's apply some styling to our table cells.
 Again, remember, we used class names in our HTML document.
 We're going to use those class names in the style sheet itself.

 For the first one which was the ingredient class, we want to apply some more formatting to the text.
 We're going to left align the text in our ingredient column and we're also going to apply some padding.
 Now we're going to do a right padding for this, so that we get a little more space on the right-hand side of that cell.